Stress Testing Securitized Portfolios

 The value of stress testing improves dramatically when you calibrate your assumptions against actual historical experience rather than arbitrary round numbers.

-The durable lesson: the 2008 GFC remains the relevant benchmark for severe securitized portfolio stress.
+The lesson worth internalizing: the 2008 GFC remains the relevant benchmark for severe securitized portfolio stress.
 COVID was a sharp but brief shock to employment that paradoxically benefited housing prices due to monetary policy response.
 Your stress test should be calibrated primarily to 2008-level severity for the severe scenario.

 Integrating Stress Tests with Portfolio Decisions